Azure/linux-on-azure-levelup/Module 3: Securing Workloads - E2E Security/secure-infra.md

 ```bash
 az feature register --namespace Microsoft.Compute --name EncryptionAtHost
 ```
+Once the feature 'EncryptionAtHost' is registered, invoking 'az provider register -n Microsoft.Compute' is required to get the change propagated

 ### Create cloud-init file
 We're going ti use the front-end VM at our next Lab.
 Installing some prerequisetes like firewall(ufw) , apparmor* etc.